fommil/fpmortals/manuscript/complete.md

 In our definition of `initial` we could ask for all the information we need at the same time instead of one query at a time.

-As opposed to `flatMap` for sequential operations, scalaz uses `Apply` syntax for parallel operations:
+As opposed to `flatMap` for sequential operations, Scalaz uses `Apply` syntax for parallel operations:

 {lang="text"}